plusnli/plusnli.github.io/_pages/about.md

 Hi there👋I am Jiaxi Li, a first-year Ph.D. student at the University of Georgia.
 I obtained my Bachelor's degree in Computer Science from Shandong University in June 2024.

-My research interests lie in Large Language Models (LLMs), and particularly in their reasoning abilities.
-I also have experience in Retrieval-Augmented Generation (RAG).
+My research interests lie in Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG), and particularly in LLM reasoning.
 For the application, I have experience in applying LLMs and RAG to the doamins of healthcare and law.

 I am currently working on the following projects:
-- LLM Reasoning: I am working on LLM post-training and system-2 reasoning, with the ultimate goal of reproducing the abilities of OpenAI o1.
+- LLM Reasoning: I am working on LLM post-training and system-2 reasoning, with the ultimate goal of chasing the abilities of OpenAI o1.
 - Healthcare: To evaluate how knowledgable of LLMs in healthcare and medical problems.
 <!-- I also have experience in applying LLMs to healthcare applications.  -->
 <!-- My research interests lie in Machine Learning and Machine Reasoning, particularly in Large Language Models and their applications in Healthcare. -->